Creek Farm Education Program Coordinator

 Qualifications and Skills Required:

-The successful candidate will be personable, articulate, self-motivated, and enthusiastic while bringing a creative, visionary approach to development of Creek Farm as a Forest Society program center.
+The successful candidate will be personable, articulate, self-motivated, and enthusiastic while bringing a creative, visionary approach to development of Creek Farm as a Forest Society education program center.

 Prior work experience developing and leading environmental education programs for youth, adult and family-oriented outdoor education programs.
 Interpretive program experience preferred.

-Possess strong oral and written communication skills.
+Strong oral and written communication skills.
 Prior public speaking and public presentation experience preferred.

 Community public relations, media relations and community networking experience preferred.

-Possess strong organizational skills with a detail-oriented approach to tracking and measuring program outcomes.
+Strong organizational skills with a detail-oriented approach to tracking and measuring program outcomes.

 Bachelor’s degree or higher education graduate degree candidates preferred.